 1B-2 Purpose Name: Notify parties responsible for a domain name that has had its domain management account compromised

-NEW VERSION: Access information on registrar and that was provided on all contacts for domain by registrant to enable security professionals and law enforcement to notify parties responsible for a domain name that has had its domain management account compromised.
+NEW VERSION: Access information on registrar and that was provided on all contacts for domain by registrant to enable accredited security professionals and authorised law enforcement personnel to notify parties responsible for a domain name that has had its domain management account compromised.

-Definition: Internet security personnel, law enforcement and other investigators working on criminal or abuse issues need to inform those parties responsible for a domain name of malicious activities and potential exposure of PII or other information related to a take-over of a domain name management account.
+Definition: Accredited Internet security personnel, authorised law enforcement personnel, and other accredited investigators working on criminal or abuse issues need to inform those parties responsible for a domain name of malicious activities and potential exposure of PII or other information related to a take-over of a domain name management account.
 These notices will lead to mitigation of the account compromise and gathering of evidence related to the malicious activities related to the compromised domain.
 In these circumstances, currently listed contact records may be false due to miscreant capability to modify these entries.

 Tasks: